esc0795/BuildAPI/README.md

 # BuildAPI
- This API was created for testing purpose.
+ This API Rest was created for testing purpose.
+Using spring boot.